-Applicants later amended the claims to require "an amount effective to treat the CLL."
-But the only specification support for using the claimed doses to achieve an amount effective to treat the CLL is Example 3.
-And Example 3 merely discloses that the claimed 500 mg/m2 dose (after an initial 375 mg/m2 dose) caused a "reduction in peripheral blood lymphocytosis" in CLL patients, i.e., a reduction in circulating tumor cells.
+To be sure, Applicants later amended the claims to require "an amount effective to treat the CLL."
+But the only specification support for using the claimed 500 mg/m2 rituximab dose to achieve an amount effective to treat the CLL is Example 3.
+And Example 3 merely discloses that the claimed dose caused a "reduction of peripheral blood lymphocytosis" in CLL patients, i.e., a reduction in circulating tumor cells.
 Ex.
 1002 ¶ 27.

-For purposes of this petition, Petitioner does not dispute Patent Owners' argument during prosecution that this limited patent disclosure-teaching that these doses of rituximab have the effect of reducing circulating tumor cells-is sufficient under 35 U.S.C. § 112 to support a claim for a positive clinical benefit for treating the CLL.
+For purposes of this petition, Petitioner does not dispute Patent Owners' argument during prosecution that this limited patent disclosure-teaching that 500 mg/m2 rituximab has the effect of reducing circulating tumor cells-is sufficient under 35 U.S.C. § 112 to support a claim for a positive clinical benefit for treating the CLL.
 See Ex.
 1024, 16 (describing expert's opinion that specification's examples show that effective treatment "must result in a positive clinical benefit to the CLL patient").
+Indeed, when the Patent Owners amended the claims from a dose range of 500-1500 mg/m2 to a dose of only 500 mg/m2, they cited to the four patients in Example 3 treated with 500 mg/m2 who are reported as having achieved a "reduction in peripheral blood lymphocytosis."
+Ex.
+1027, 2, 4.
 As Patent Owners' § 112 disclosure makes clear, a POSA would have reasonably expected a positive clinical benefit for treating the CLL upon learning, as the prior art taught, that rituximab reduces circulating tumor cells.
 Ex.
 1002 ¶ 27; see also Biogen IDEC, Inc., 2011 WL 4949042, at 4 ("Defendants are correct that depletion of tumor cells is a key event in treating CLL.").

-In sum, Patent Owners' construction of that term does not materially affect the obviousness analysis set forth below.
+In sum, the claim term "amount effective to treat the CLL" does not limit the claims.
+Alternatively, Patent Owners' construction of that term does not materially affect the obviousness analysis set forth below.
 A POSA would have reasonably expected a positive clinical effect in treating the CLL based on the knowledge and expectation that rituximab reduces circulating tumor cells.